guzmanwolfrank/Data/SQLSalaryData/readme.md

-In this SQL project combines Python and SQL while generating fictional data using the Faker module.
+In this SQL project we combine Python and SQL while generating fictional data using the Faker module.
 We will generate information for a fictional survey which details salaries, survey questions, age and other data to then analyze and look for patterns in the data.